Marudhavelu: Plot

 In Rajapalayam, Marudhavelu is a wastrel who spends his time drinking and hanging out with his friends.
 After the death of his mother, Marudhavelu is pampered by his father, who is a rich and respected man.
 Marudhavelu and his cousin Manju are in love.
 One night, Marudhavelu catches the village priest with a prostitute in the village temple, and with his friends, he beats him up.
 At the village court, the priest lies that Marudhavelu was with the prostitute, and the villagers start to believe it.
-Marudhavelu decides to find that prostitute to be declared innocent and to prove Manju that he only loves her.
+Marudhavelu decides to find that prostitute to be declared innocent and to prove to Manju that he only loves her.
 To find the prostitute, Marudhavelu enters the house of the village prostitute Dhanam to interrogate her.
 Manju, who witnesses it, misinterprets the situation, and she is now disgusted for being in love with Marudhavelu.
 That night, a distraught Marudhavelu drinks much alcohol and sneaks into Manju's bedroom to explain what really happened, but Manju does not want to listen to him and asks for help.
 At the village court, Manju's family accuses Marudhavelu of attempting to rape Manju that night, and Manju even confirms it, leaving Marudhavelu aghast.
 The village head, therefore, bans Marudhavelu from the village for one year.

 Muthu and Shanthi, two young lovers from the village, try to elope, and Muthu's family chases them.
 Marudhavelu comes to their rescue, and the three escape by taking the bus.
 In Chennai, they immediately go to the registrar's office for marriage, but the powerful local don Kalivardhan alias Annachi arrives there with his henchmen, kills Shanthi, and kidnaps Muthu.
-Annachi then bribes him for his silence, and Marudhavelu surprisingly takes the money, but only for giving it to Shanthi's parents.
+Annachi then bribes him for his silence, and Marudhavelu surprisingly takes the money, but only to give it to Shanthi's parents.
 The lawyer Vidya Venugopalan helps Marudhavelu lodge a complaint against Annachi for the murder of Shanthi.
-Vidya Venugopalan has her own reason to take revenge on Annachi: in the past, Annachi brutally killed her mother for being a witness of one of his crimes.
+Vidya Venugopalan has her own reason to take revenge on Annachi: in the past, Annachi brutally killed her mother for being a witness to one of his crimes.
 In the meantime, Vidhya falls in love with Marudhavelu, but Marudhavelu is still in love with Manju.
 Marudhavelu then convinces a judge to help him.
 In court, the judge orders the police to reexamine all the cases against Annachi and arrest him.
 Marudhavelu eventually returns to his village.
 Manju learns that Marudhavelu is innocent and he only loves her.
 Annachi and his henchmen try to kill Marudhavelu in his village, and Marudhavelu fights back.
 During the fight, Annachi kills Marudhavelu's father, and Marudhavelu's friends then kill Annachi.